alec-hoyland/xfit/README.md

 1. `patternsearch` which is deterministic, and is a glorified form of gradient descent
 2. `particleswarm` which is based on how flocks of birds fly and avoid predators.
 It's stochastic
+3. `ga` which is stands for genetic algorithm.

 The bottom plot shows how these algorithms perform.
 Using `particleswarm`, we can go from the initial neuron to the target neuron in around 5 minutes on a quad-core laptop.
+Note that the genetic algorithm performs quite poorly here.

 # Installation